 Jumping on Every Trend Bandwagon

 There are always new trends in the world of web design.
 They come and go all of the time.
 Just when you think you have mastered UX, a new trend pops up.
-While it can be tempting to try and implement every single trend that pops onto the scene, not only is it impossible but it is incredibly exhausting, and quite frankly, it’s not usually worth it.
+While it can be tempting to try and implement every single trend that pops onto the scene, it is not only impossible but also incredibly exhausting, and quite frankly, it’s not usually worth it.
 Blindly adopting a new UX trend because everyone else seems to be doing so is never a great approach.
-Instead, take the time to evaluate your KPIs, and determine whether or not making the change makes sense for your brand.
+Instead, take the time to evaluate your KPIs and determine whether or not making the change makes sense for your brand.
 It is all about looking at the risk versus the reward.

-Some UX trends are going to have roots in consumer metrics and real data, and so they may be able to elevate your user experience to new heights.
-However, there are other trends that have simply occurred because of bloggers looking to create a buzz, i.e. they do not have much substance.
-Therefore, your job is to figure out which trends are worth implementing and which trends are simply going to be a waste of your time.
-But you can always hire a UI UX design agency that can help you deliver a timeless design.
-But if it’s not a good place I can come up with another one.
+Some UX trends are going to have roots in consumer metrics and real data, so they may be able to elevate your user experience to new heights.
+However, there are other trends that have occurred because of bloggers looking to create a buzz, i.e., they do not have much substance.
+Therefore, your job is to figure out which trends are worth implementing and which are simply going to waste your time.
+But you can always hire a UI UX design agency or a UX studio that can help you deliver a timeless design.
+But if it’s not a good place, I can come up with another one.

 Getting the Balance Between Functionality and Aesthetics Wrong

 It should not be a case of prioritizing aesthetics over functionality or functionality over aesthetics – you need to have a balance of both.
-While it is critical to have aesthetic elements for UX, you need to make sure that these elements do not end up overriding your website’s functionality.
-Users want creativity yet they also need to be able to navigate your website in a simple and easy manner.
+While it is critical to have aesthetic elements for UX, you need to ensure that these elements do not override your website’s functionality.
+Users want creativity, yet they also need to be able to navigate your website in a simple and easy manner.

 Instead, your website needs to be unique, creative, aesthetically pleasing, and visually captivating.
 This is the only way you are going to stand out and achieve brand loyalty.
 So, when it comes to designing a website with UX at the forefront, you should be looking to achieve a balance between functionality and aesthetics.

 Final Words on UX Mistakes

 So there you have it: some of the most common UX mistakes people have a tendency to make.
-We hope that this has helped you to get a better understanding of common user experience errors so that you can avoid making the same UX mistakes.
-From designing for the search engine instead of the user to forgetting about the importance of content, if you can avoid the errors mentioned above, you can go a long way to ensuring your site is perfectly optimized for user experience.
+We hope this has helped you better understand common user experience errors so that you can avoid making the same UX mistakes.
+From designing for the search engine instead of the user to forget about the importance of content, if you can avoid the errors mentioned above, you can go a long way to ensuring your site is perfectly optimized for user experience.